Product

 Challenge 3: Time management

 There are only so many work hours in the day, and the more time you spend dealing with accounts receivable tasks the less time you have to spend on other important business operations.
-While you can always hire more staff members to deal with accounts receivable issues, doing so eats into your bottom line and may feel like a waste of human resources to chase small accounts.
+While you can always hire more staff members to deal with accounts receivable issues, there are more cost-effective methods for optimizing your accounts receivable with the resources you have.

 • Simplify the accounts receivable process.
 The more steps there are in a process, be it for the customer or your team, the longer it takes to get the task done.
 Simplify the process as much as possible.
 Apply the other suggestions in this article to make payment easier, and try to keep invoices and other payment details in one place so your accounts receivable team can save time when reviewing cash flow.